 A significant increase of inflow of new cases has been observed since the beginning of 2020 which is caused by the ECJ preliminary ruling and intensified marketing activity of law firms acting on behalf of borrowers.
-Such increased inflow of new cases has not only been observed by the Issuer's Polish branch but by all banks handling currency loan portfolios in Poland.
+Such increased inflow of new cases has not only been observed by RBI's Polish branch but by all banks handling currency loan portfolios in Poland.

-Furthermore, Polish common courts decided to approach the ECJ with requests for a preliminary ruling in other three civil proceedings which could lead to the provision on further ECJ's clarifications and may influence on how court cases concerning currency loans are decided by national Polish courts.
-However, proceedings before the ECJ are currently at a very early stage.
+Furthermore, Polish common courts decided to approach the ECJ with requests for a preliminary ruling in other four civil proceedings which could lead to the provision on further ECJ's clarifications and may influence on how court cases concerning currency loans are decided by national Polish courts.
 RBI is directly involved in one of these proceedings.